 You might notice the result cache isn’t sometimes saved and PHPStan runs full analysis even if nothing changed since the last run.
-If the analysis result contains some serious errors like parse errors or autoloading errors, result cache cannot be used for the next run because the files dependency tree might be incomplete.
+If the analysis result contains some serious errors like parse errors, result cache cannot be used for the next run because the files dependency tree might be incomplete.

 The result cache is saved at

 %tmpDir%/result-cache.php.
 Learn more about

 - The last time a full analysis of the project was performed.
 The full analysis is performed at least every 7 days.

 - Analysis variables used to invalidate a stale cache.
 If any of these values change, full analysis is performed again.

 - Errors in the last run